apache/incubator-kie-kogito-runtimes/addons/README.md

 # Kogito Add-Ons

 In this package you will find the Addons modules that extend the Kogito Core capabilities.
-They are responsible to give persistence, monitoring, messaging, and many other features on top of a plain Kogito service.
+They add persistence, monitoring, messaging, and many other features to the Kogito service.

 ## Addons Catalog

-Please find below all the addons independent of runtime implementation supported by the Kogito Community:
+The following table lists all the addons, independent of runtime implementation, supported by the Kogito Community:

 | Add-On Description     | Artifact ID                          | Since               |
 |------------------------|--------------------------------------|---------------------|